cartheur-cybie/sdk/README.md

 ### What's in the SDK:

 Install in any folder (e.g.: C:\ICSDK recommended).
 All paths are set up to be relative.
-You do not need to change PATH, INCLUDE or LIB variables.
+You do not need to change `PATH`, `INCLUDE` or `LIB` variables.

     README.TXT - this file